opentargets/ot-ui-apps/README.md

 This project contains the [Platform](https://platform.opentargets.org/) and [Genetics](https://genetics.opentargets.org/) web applications.
 To run both in development mode, you can run: `yarn dev` in the root directory.

-To run only Platform `yarn run:platfrom`
+To run only Platform `yarn dev:platfrom`

-To run only Genetics `yarn run:genetics`
+To run only Genetics `yarn dev:genetics`

 ## Building production-ready bundle